Chazaster/CFG-Compression/README.md

 - Re-Pair: This method takes in a string input and repeatedly scans it checking for the highest frequency pairs.
 Once a pair is found, it adds a new rule for this pair and replaces the occurences of these pairs in the S rule.
 This algorithm utilizes a doubly Linked List for the input string, a Hash Table containing all pairs, and a Priority Queue containing all pairs that occur √n times.

-- 7/20/18:
+- 7/21/18:
   Re-Pair now correctly handles hash collisions by using linear probing.
-Still some minor bugs with unicode symbols
+Slightly larger input strings are supported now but gets hung on very large inputs.